Victoria Roberts, January 15th, 2016

 VR: And so many of them, you know, are mentally ill and don’t have adequate treatment.
 There are just so many things that have to be attacked on so many levels, and, new buildings going up and new arena and that’s great and it’s glitz and it attracts a lot of people to the city and it does provide a lot of jobs.
 And all of those things are good and should continue but the real hard stuff, the stuff that isn’t glitzy, needs to be addressed.

 KD: Where does the responsibility lie for that?
-For addressing those issues, like we can -- I believe in personal responsibility, I believe in, if there are ways that I can help someone, if I can create an opportunity for someone, then it’s my responsibility to do that.
+For addressing those issues, like we can — I believe in personal responsibility, I believe in, if there are ways that I can help someone, if I can create an opportunity for someone, then it’s my responsibility to do that.
 Right?
 But how do you impact that?
 Create that kind of connection or make an impact on a larger scale where you are actually seeing that kind of result, you know.
-Is it policymakers, politicians making decisions, is it community members come together?
-And there’s been, you know, because there’s so much division, you know, right now around things like water and education and everything that’s happening in Flint, like how does a community come together?
+Is it policymakers, politicians making decisions, is it community members coming together?
+And there’s been, you know, because there’s so much division, you know, right now around things like water and education and everything that’s happening in Flint, how does a community come together?
 The way, and you know, it’s just a question I’m throwing out there I’m not expecting you to have the answer.

 VR: Well, I do think that many pieces of this are part of a big picture that policy makers and leaders need to have.
 But there are so many small items and pockets in that big picture.
-You know I think about communities like Roseville and Sherwood, where you have people that are very, very engaged in their community.
-And sometimes when you look at that big picture it seems absolutely overwhelming and I know, as having been the leader of a number of organizations, even in an organization which is doing something not on a grand scale, you have to break it down and break up and you have to find somebody who is interested in your pieces, and it may be just a little piece but if I can get somebody to do that little piece then, they’ve contributed, and they feel they’ve contributed, and they haven’t been overwhelmed and you know a lot of people are not big picture people.
+You know I think about communities like Rosedale and Sherwood, where you have people that are very, very engaged in their community.
+And sometimes when you look at that big picture it seems absolutely overwhelming and I know, as having been the leader of a number of organizations, even in an organization which is doing something not on a grand scale, you have to break it down and break up and you have to find somebody who is interested in your pieces, and it may be just a little piece but if I can get somebody to do that little piece then they’ve contributed, and they feel they’ve contributed, and they haven’t been overwhelmed and you know a lot of people are not big picture people.
 They live in a community and they want their community to work, they want their community to function.
 Figure out how to break this big picture down into those kinds of concentrated focus efforts that can engage the entire community but in their space.
 The other thing, you know, is certainly money.
 Detroit needs a ton of money.
-I think about, I think about all of the wealth that is in this country, all the wealth that is possessed by people who have Detroit connections, you know the entertainers, the sports figures, and you know, just millions and millions and millions of dollars, I would love to see, you know, them come together.
-And maybe, you know, school by school, you know, “we’re going to make sure that this school has sufficient recreation, we are going to make sure that this school art programs, we’re going to make sure this school has a physical ed facility”.
+I think about, I think about all of the wealth that is in this country, all the wealth that is possessed by people who have Detroit connections, you know the entertainers, the sports figures, and you know, just millions and millions and millions of dollars, I would love to see, you know, them come together and maybe, you know, school by school, you know, We’re going to make sure that this school has sufficient recreation, we are going to make sure that this school art programs, we’re going to make sure this school has a physical ed facility.
 That can be done on a school by school, case by case basis.
-I think that, you know, so many people -- it’s easier not to think about things like that.
+I think that, you know, so many people — it’s easier not to think about things like that.
 It’s easier to just, you know, live your little life and not think about other things that have to be done and other people who may need help who aren’t as fortunate as us.
-And there just, I think, has to be a way to attract that wealth, to have people say, “this is how I’m gonna use my money” and to know there is something, a small piece of the puzzle, that they could devote their wealth and attention to.
+And there just, I think, has to be a way to attract that wealth, to have people say, This is how I’m gonna use my money, and to know there is something, a small piece of the puzzle, that they could devote their wealth and attention to.
 And make a difference.
 But a place like Detroit which has so many issues, I do think the efforts that we see in so many communities and community groups, it’s huge, it’s big, it needs to be done and we can’t always depend on the politicians.
 And we can know, you and I sitting here can look at the city, and we can know what needs to be done but then where do you start?